-There are a lot of advantages to asphalt shingles.
-Cost and availability being just two of them.
-However, there are a few advantages to stone-coated metal shingles that you should seriously consider.
+You need a new roof and you’re considering the longer-lasting, more durable stone-coated metal shingles over traditional asphalt shingles.
+Smart move.
+There are many advantages to asphalt shingles, cost and availability being two of them.
+However, there are a few advantages to stone-coated metal shingles you should seriously consider.
+When it comes to stone-coated metal shingles vs asphalt shingles, it’s important to keep longevity in mind.

 The big advantage to asphalt shingles over stone-coated metal shingles is cost.
 They cost less to purchase and install.
 Asphalt shingles are the least expensive steep slope roofing material, at around $3.40/sqft. for your average, mid-grade shingles.
 Stone-coated metal shingles, on the other hand, cost around $9.50/sf.
 Tear-off of previous roof costs extra.